-Gillian is committed to continued academic and practical professional development to ensure that she provides the best possible training to caregivers and/or their animals.
-She has been grateful to attend and learn at various additional conferences, courses & seminars in The UK & abroad (including 3 USA Clicker Expos), with highly respected world class experts committed to empowering, motivational, force free training (such as Karen Pryor, Terry Ryan, Dr Susan Friedman, Ken Ramirez, Kathy Sdao, Michelle Pouliot, Theresa McKeon, Emily Larlham, Kay Laurence, Jesus Rosales-Ruiz, Dr Ian Dunbar, Dr Nick Dodman etc).
+Gillian is committed to continued academic and practical professional development to ensure that she provides the best possible training to human and animal learners.
+She has been grateful to attend and learn at various additional conferences, courses & seminars in The UK & abroad (including 3 USA Clicker Expos), with highly respected world class experts committed to empowering, humane, motivational training (such as Karen Pryor, Terry Ryan, Dr Susan Friedman, Ken Ramirez, Kathy Sdao, Michelle Pouliot, Theresa McKeon, Emily Larlham, Kay Laurence, Jesus Rosales-Ruiz, Dr Ian Dunbar, Dr Nick Dodman etc).
 She has learned from (and been assessed by) some of the world's best Animal Trainers including the prestigious Karen Pryor Academy for Animal Training & Behavior where she graduated the Dog Trainer Professional Program with Distinction; this course (as with her University of Hull validated Degrees), included practical animal training and academic assessment.
 Gillian scored the highest marking criteria (85% & above range) for "outstanding performance" in the practical training assignments (Training Assistance & Therapy Dogs, Advanced Dog Training & Advanced Animal Training) of her undergraduate FdSc Canine Behaviour & Training and BSc Applied Animal Behaviour & Training Degrees.
 She also holds a postgraduate degree - a MSc in Human Animal Interaction (180 postgraduate credits), validated by the University of Stirling.
 This masters degree also included 2 methodological modules: Key Skills for Psychology Researchers (20 credits) and Analysis Methods for Psychological Research (40 credits).
 Additional postgraduate qualifications are outlined above.